 Excel will show you a message like the following one.

 If you click on the OK button, then cell A2’s value (upper-left) will be intact and cell B2’s value will be discarded.
 The image below shows the same.
-Cell A2 and B2 is merged into one cell A2 and it is only showing the value, Rickey.
+Cell A2 and B2 are merged into one cell A2 and it is only showing the value, Rickey.

 This is not what we wanted.